abiy-tasissa/K-Deep-Simplex-KDS-algorithm/README.md

 * a PyTorch implementation of KDS in `src/model.py`
 * a script `src/clustering_experiment.py` that uses KDS to cluster various real-world data sets
 * a script `src/synthetic_experiment.py` that evaluates the performance of KDS as a function of dictionary size and cluster separation
 * a data folder `data` that contains the Salinas-A hyperspectral dataset and the Yale B dataset.
+Since the data folder is relatively large, you can download it from [here](https://www.dropbox.com/scl/fo/im6dmydz5fqgykoe1u6es/h?rlkey=4jlpzn965rt7yjefznrjqvci1&dl=0) per your needs.
   - The Salinas-A dataset is a single aerial-view hyperpspectral image of the Salinas valley in California with 224 bands and 6 regions corresponding to different crops.
 The Salinas-A dataset is taken from
     [here](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes#Salinas-A_scene).